What the chat assistant costs

 - Per-seat live-chat tools.
 Most off-the-shelf chat-widget products charge $20–$80 per agent per month, regardless of volume.
 You’re trading a flat per-seat bill for pay-per-use that mostly comes in pennies.

 - Running a vector store yourself.
 The managed knowledge base avoids the “tiny database that costs $40 a month and you have to babysit” trap.
+With S3 Vectors as the default, even the managed option has no idle floor — quiet sites pay nothing for retrieval.
 You write Drive docs; the index follows.

 - Long scratchpads.
 Memory that grows unbounded multiplies your token bill turn after turn.
 Trimming to the last few turns keeps cost flat.